blavi/ResourcesApp/README.md

 Architecture

 This app follows the MVVM architectural pattern as well as MVI architectural pattern for a better testability.
-The following picture describes the architectural component communicate in a unidirectional way.
+The following picture describes the architectural components communicating in a unidirectional way.

 ![architecture](MVVMMVI.png)